-Reliable global estimates of voluntary climate-related migration within and between countries are not available due to a general absence of data of this specific nature, with existing national and global datasets often lacking information on migration causation or motivation.
+Reliable global estimates of voluntary climate-related migration within and between countries are not available due to a general absence of concerted efforts to date to collect data of this specific nature, with existing national and global datasets often lacking information on migration causation or motivation.
 Better data are available for involuntary displacements within countries for reasons associated with weather-related hazards.
-Data collected annually since 2008 on internal displacements attributed to extreme weather events by the IDMC indicate that extreme storms and floods are the two most significant weatherrelated drivers of population displacements globally.
-Because of improvements in collection sources and methods since it first began reporting data in 2008, upward trends since that year in the total reported annual number of people displaced should be treated cautiously.
-However, it is reasonable to conclude that the average annual rate currently exceeds 20 million people globally, with considerable interannual variation due to the frequency and severity of extreme events in heavily populated areas.
-Regional distribution of displacement events has been consistent throughout the IDMC data collection period (high confidence), with displacement events occurring most often in East, Southeast and south Asia; sub-Saharan Africa; the USA; and the Caribbean region (Figure 7.7).
-Relative to their absolute population size, small island states experience a disproportionate risk of climate-related population displacements (Desai et al., 2021) (high confidence).
+Data collected annually since 2008 on internal displacements attributed to extreme weather events by the Internal Displacement Monitoring Centre (IDMC) indicate that extreme storms and floods are the two most significant weather-related drivers of population displacements globally.
+Because of improvements in collection sources and methods since it first began reporting data in 2008, upward trends since that year in the total reported annual number of people displaced should be treated cautiously; it is reasonable to conclude that the average annual rate currently exceeds 20 million people globally, with considerable interannual variation due to the frequency and severity of extreme events in heavily populated areas.
+Regional distribution of displacement events has been consistent throughout the period of IDMC data collection (high confidence), with displacement events occurring most often in East, Southeast, and South Asia; sub-Saharan Africa; the US; and the Caribbean region (Figure 7.7).
+Relative to their absolute population size, Small Island states experience a disproportionate risk of climate-related population displacements (Desai et al., 2021) (high confidence).